openssl/openssl/NOTES-WINDOWS.md

 format:
 `\\HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432node\OpenSSL-<version>-<ctx>`

-Where `<version>` is the semantic major.minor.patch version of the library being built, and `<ctx>` is the value specified by `-DOPENSSL_WINCTX`.
+Where `<version>` is the major.minor.patch version of the library being built, and `<ctx>` is the value specified by `-DOPENSSL_WINCTX`.
 This allows for multiple openssl builds to be created and installed on a single system, in which each library can use its own set of registry keys.